HackYourFuture/HTML-CSS/Week2/README.md

 CSS is used to order and style HTML elements.
 A big part of this is organising elements in a visually attractive way.
 This can be done using Flexbox.

-What it does is helping you to think according to 'grid-based web design': elements are not randomly placed on the page, but are neatly organised along a grid.
+What it does is helping you to think according to `grid-based web design`: elements are not randomly placed on the page, but are neatly organised along a grid.

 Read the following to learn more about 'grid-based web design':

 - [Introduction to grids in web design](https://webdesign.tutsplus.com/articles/a-comprehensive-introduction-to-grids-in-web-design--cms-26521)
 - [Intro to Web Design Grids](https://www.youtube.com/watch?v=gjYZoPEk0ow)

-Once you understand this way of thinking you'll know why it makes sense to know Flexbox.
+Once you understand this way of thinking you'll know why it makes sense to use Flexbox.

 In order to make use of it we have to access it through the `display` CSS property: